The e-commerce process in 6 steps - and how to automate it

 Customer Support

 Another important point in your customer journey is customer support.
-In e-commerce, a live chat that is directly integrated on your site is particularly suitable for this.
-There, customers can ask questions and you can help them directly.
+In e-commerce, a live chat that is integrated directly on your website is particularly suitable for this.
+Customers who have questions can contact you there and you can help them directly.
 There are many great tools on the market, for example Userlike, Landbot or Intercom.
-If you have a small business, it makes sense to push new messages in your live chat directly into your messaging tool like Slack or Microsoft Teams via Integromat or Zapier - so that you get all messages directly and can answer them directly.
+If you have a small business, it makes sense to push new messages in your live chat directly into your messaging tool such as Slack or Microsoft Teams via Make or Zapier - so that you receive all messages directly and can answer them straight away.

 If you need help setting up the automations for your e-commerce shop, feel free to contact us!